0xbb/gpu-switch/README.md

 # gpu-switch
-gpu-switch is a Linux application to switch between the integrated and dedicated GPU of dual-GPU Macbook Pro models for the next reboot.
+gpu-switch is an application to switch between the integrated and dedicated GPU of dual-GPU Macbook Pro models for the next reboot.

 It targets to remove the need of booting into Mac OS X and running gfxCardStatus v2.2.1 to switch to the integrated card.